-Glacier Retreat and Climate Change: A Critical Look Through Science and Art
+Glacial Retreat and Climate Change: A Critical Look Through Science and Art

 glacier-retreat

-Understanding Glacier Retreat
+Understanding Glacial Retreat

-Glacier retreat means that glaciers are losing more ice through melting and sublimation than they gain from snowfall accumulation.
+Glacial retreat means that glaciers are losing more ice through melting and sublimation than they gain from snowfall accumulation.
 While natural cycles have historically caused glaciers to advance and retreat, the rapid pace observed today is driven primarily by human-induced climate change.
 Since the late 19th century, rising global temperatures fueled by greenhouse gas emissions from burning fossil fuels have heated the atmosphere and oceans, accelerating ice loss across regions from the Alps to Alaska and Iceland to the Himalayas.

 Key scientific research affirms that nearly all the world’s monitored glaciers are in retreat.
 For example, mountain glaciers have lost substantial ice mass, contributing to rising sea levels that threaten coastal communities globally.
 According to ongoing studies, about 99% of glacial ice lies in vast polar ice sheets, yet even smaller alpine glaciers are critical indicators of climate health as they respond sensitively to temperature fluctuations and changing precipitation patterns.